-The Dutch government is of the opinion that publicly funded research should in principle be freely accessible.
-This was the position outlined by State Secretary Sander Dekker in a letter (in Dutch) to the Dutch House of Representatives in November 2013.
+The Dutch government is of the opinion that publicly funded research should be freely accessible.
+This was the position outlined by State Secretary Sander Dekker in a letter (in Dutch) to the Dutch House of Representatives already in November 2013.
 He was deliberately opting for the golden route.
-He aims to have 60 percent of Dutch academic publication available through open access within five years (2019) and 100 percent within ten years (2024).
+He aimed to have 60 percent of Dutch academic publication available through open access within five years (2019) and 100 percent within ten years (2024).
 If not enough progress is made, proposals will follow in 2016 to make open access publication mandatory.

 Managing the transition to open access is the task of the Association of Universities in the Netherlands (VSNU).
 The VSNU directs the following activities: